-In this paper, we have developed a general protocol for privacypreserving multi-party scalar product computation.
+In this paper, we developed a general protocol for privacy-preserving multi-party scalar product computation.
 This protocol can be used for peers to jointly compute a weighted trust score from private recommendations and private weights.
-We have also presented a simple credential-based trust model for evaluating trustworthiness based on role and delegation credentials, and recommendations.
-Finally, we have described the architecture of a location-query system for giving fuzzy location information based on the trust score of a requester.
+We then presented a simple credential-based trust model for evaluating trustworthiness based on role and delegation credentials, and recommendations.
+We also described an architecture of a location-query system for giving fuzzy location information based on the trust score of a requester.

 There are several interesting areas to explore for future work.
 One is to evaluate other types of trust computation besides weighted average.
-For example, the ordered-weighted-average operator allows the user to weight the input values in relation to their relative ordering [40].
-Another promising direction is to design private multi-party protocols for other desirable functionalities in a trust model.
+For example, the ordered-weighted-average operator allows the user to weight the input values in relation to their relative ordering [41].
+Another promising direction is to design private multi-party pro-tocols for other desirable functionalities in a trust model.
 For example, an entity wants to find out who else in the system has a similar profile of trust values as his or her own - other entities who have similar likes and dislikes.
 The problem becomes how to privately compute the distance between two set of trust values according to certain metrics.
-As part of future works, we also plan to evaluate the effectiveness of credentialbased trust model in answering fuzzy location queries.
+As part of future works, we also plan to evaluate the effectiveness of credential-based trust model in answering fuzzy location queries.
 This experimentation involves an implementation of the point-based authorization model, the weighted scalar protocol computation, and the comparison tests with conventional trust models.